Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with

-Previously in work \cite{BK3} we (greatly motivated by a \say{counting-application} philosophy in arithmetic statistics and function fields number theory, and also motivated by $\mathbb{F}_{p}(t)$-periodic point-counting result of Benedetto in arithmetic dynamics restated here in Theorem \ref{main}) proved that the number of distinct fixed $\mathbb{F}_{p}[t]$-points of any polynomial map $\varphi_{p^{\ell},c}$ modulo prime $\pi \in \mathbb{F}_{p}[t]$ is either equal to $p$ (for every $\ell \in \{1, p\})$ or zero; and from which it then also followed that the average number of distinct fixed $\mathbb{F}_{p}[t]$-points of any $\varphi_{p^{\ell},c}$ modulo prime $\pi$ is unbounded (for every $\ell \in \{1, p\})$ or equal to zero as deg$(c)\to \infty$.
-So now, motivated again by that same \say{counting-application} philosophy in arithmetic statistics and function fields number theory, and again by Theorem \ref{main} in arithmetic dynamics, we revisit the setting in Section \ref{sec2} (and [\cite{BK3}, Section 5]) and consider in Section \ref{sec4} any $\varphi_{p^{\ell},c}$ over $\mathbb{F}_{p}[t]$.
-In doing so, we then prove the following main theorem on any $\varphi_{p,c}$, which we state later more precisely as Theorem \ref{4.2}; and which by the same argument we generalize more as Theorem \ref{4.3}:
+Previously in again article \cite{BK3} we (greatly motivated by a \say{counting-application} philosophy in arithmetic statistics and function field number theory, and also by periodic $\mathbb{F}_{p}(t)$-point-counting result of Benedetto in arithmetic dynamics restated here in Theorem \ref{main}) proved that the number of distinct fixed $\mathbb{F}_{p}[t]$-points of any $\varphi_{p^{\ell},c}$ modulo prime $\pi$ (for every $\ell \in \{1, p\})$ is equal to $p$ or zero; from which it then followed that the average number of distinct fixed $\mathbb{F}_{p}[t]$-points of any $\varphi_{p^{\ell},c}$ modulo $\pi$ (for every $\ell \in \{1, p\})$ is unbounded or zero as deg$(c)\to \infty$.
+Moreover, we then also observed in \cite{BK3} that the expected total number of distinct fixed $\mathbb{F}_{p}[t]$-points in the whole family of maps $\varphi_{p^{\ell},c}$ modulo $\pi$ (for every $\ell \in \{1, p\})$ is equal to $p+0=p$; and which may grow to infinity when degree $p^{\ell}\to \infty$.
+So now, motivated again by that same \say{counting-application} philosophy in arithmetic statistics and function field number theory, and also by that same periodic $\mathbb{F}_{p}(t)$-point-counting result \ref{main} of Benedetto in arithmetic dynamics, we revisit the setting in \cite{BK3} and then prove the following main theorem on any $\varphi_{p,c}$, which we state later more precisely as Theorem \ref{4.2}; and generalize more as Theorem \ref{4.3}: